Riding the Wave of the Few – Mid Year 2024 Review

 Within the S&P 500, the S&P 490 are doing very badly.
 It’s the top ten names in the S&P 500 that are dominating returns.

 Breadth is not great.
-I don’t know if that is a signal of pending trouble or alternatively that there is a bit of a mania going on an A.I.,” It’s clearly very specific to a small number of names.
+I don’t know if that is a signal of pending trouble or alternatively that there is a bit of mania going on in AI.
+It’s clearly very specific to a small number of names.

 What potential catalyst(s) could lead to a broadening of the market?